JanosDS/switchfully/20-programming-advanced-java/70-code-kata/basic/src/main/java/exercise02/README.md

 meetmebythetree
 ```

 Now you can look up the column _S_ in the table and follow it down until it meets the _M_ row.
-The value at the intersection is the letter _e_.
+The value at the
+intersection is the letter _e_.
 All the letters would be thus encoded.

 ```
-sconessconessco
-meetmebythetree
-egsgqwtahuiljgs
+sconessconessco -> kolom waarde meetmebythetree -> rij waarde letter egsgqwtahuiljgs
 ```